PlaySafe/impresario/readme.md

     @Override
     public String perform(Object input, Map<String, Map<String, Object>> definitions) throws ConditionNotMatchException {
-        // Perform the function logic directly, or check the existing of pre-condition first
+        // Perform the function name directly, or check the existing of pre-condition first
         // ConditionNotMatchException should be thrown when pre-condition doesn't match }
 }